 If, like us, you choose to save Osaka for the end of your Japan trip, plan to take an express train to Kyoto as soon as you land.

-Your first night in Kyoto can be spent adjusting to jet lag and wandering around the neighborhoods.
+We spent our first night in Kyoto adjusting to jet lag and wandering around the neighborhoods.
 If you’re hungry, pop into a ramen shop and fill your grumbling belly with noodles that are infinitely better than the dried packet kind.

 Where to stay in Kyoto